efloehr/timelapse/README.md

 Caution!
 This codebase is currently in transition.
 I am working on cleaning it up.
 Eventually I hope to have documentation on the setup so that you can use this code more easily.

+To start, the camera directory contains everything for the Raspberry Pi.

 ## Video links

 [400 Sunsets](https://vimeo.com/108564606)